jcheong/aiff/README.md

 ## Usage / Basic Test Flow

 1.  **Open:** Navigate to `http://localhost:3000`.
-2.  **Chat:** Ask a question related to the I-765 information in your `sample_faq.txt` (e.g., "What documents do I need for I-765?").
+2.  **Chat:** Ask a question related to the information in your `sample_faq.txt` (e.g., "What documents do I need for I-765?").
 Verify a relevant answer is received.
 3.  **Prepare Test Data:** Create:
-    *   A text file (`my_data.txt`) with some sample info.
+    *   A text file (`my_data.txt`) with some sample info relevant to the form you want to fill.
     *   An image file (`my_image.png` or `.jpg`) with *different* sample info (e.g., passport details clearly visible).
 4.  **Upload:** Upload both `my_data.txt` and `my_image.png` using the "Choose File" button.
 Verify success messages.
-5.  **Fill Form:** Click the "Fill Form I-765" button.
+5.  **List & Fill Form:**
+    *   The application should list available forms (e.g., "Application for Employment Authorization (I-765)").
+    *   Select the desired form and click the corresponding "Fill Form" button (e.g., "Fill Form I-765").
 6.  **Observe:** Monitor the backend logs.
 Look for:
     *   Text extraction messages for both TXT and Image (mentioning "Google Cloud Vision").
-    *   LLM extraction starting and completing.
+    *   LLM extraction starting and completing (mentioning the selected form type).
     *   "Parsed raw extracted data" log showing data potentially from both files.
-    *   "Final data prepared for PDF filling" log showing the mapped data (e.g., gender checkboxes set to '1'/'0').
+    *   "Final data prepared for PDF filling" log showing the mapped data based on the form's JSON configuration.
     *   PDF filling and saving messages.
-7.  **Download & Verify:** Wait for the `filled_i-765.pdf` download.
+7.  **Download & Verify:** Wait for the filled PDF download (e.g., `filled_I-765.pdf`).
 Open the PDF and **carefully check** if fields are populated correctly, combining data extracted from both the text file and the image via OCR.
-Verify the gender checkbox.
+Verify any checkboxes.

 ## Project Structure (Simplified)